Causally Fair Node Classification on Non-IID Graph Data: Introduction

-Causality-based fairness \citep{DBLP:conf/aistats/AgarwalZL22, DBLP:conf/uai/AgarwalLZ21, DBLP:conf/wsdm/MaGWYZL22,DBLP:conf/kdd/00020L0JK024} plays a vital role in the fair machine learning field by modeling unfairness as the causal effect of the sensitive feature on the model prediction rather than relying solely on correlation.
-Causality-based fair machine learning has been widely studied in IID settings.
-Various fairness notions have been proposed, such as direct/indirect discrimination, counterfactual fairness, and path-specific counterfactual fairness \citep{DBLP:conf/aaai/ZhangB18,DBLP:conf/aaai/Chiappa19, DBLP:conf/aistats/MalinskyS019}.
-However, causality-based fair machine learning is extremely underinvestigated in non-IID graph settings.
-One critical reason is that well-established causal inference frameworks such as structural causal models (SCM) and $do$-calculus rely on the IID assumption and the traditional causal inference methods would produce bias when applied to non-IID data \citep{zhang2023causal}.
-Although causal inference for non-IID settings has been studied in the context of interference \citep{hudgens2008causal, tchetgen2012causal}, measuring causal unfairness for non-IID and integrating these techniques into machine learning workflows is challenging, due to computation and estimation barriers, such as the consistent interference assumption \citep{arbour2016inferring, DBLP:conf/aaai/LeeH16, DBLP:conf/uai/ArbourMJ16}.
-While preliminary efforts have explored formulating causality-based fairness in non-IID settings, e.g., \citep{DBLP:conf/aistats/AgarwalZL22, DBLP:conf/uai/AgarwalLZ21, DBLP:conf/wsdm/MaGWYZL22}, a comprehensive theoretical and generalized framework for causal inference in such settings is still lacking.
+However, a significant gap in the current literature on fair graph learning is the lack of principled exploration of causality-based methods.
+Causal fairness plays a vital role in the fair machine learning field by modeling unfairness as the causal effect of the sensitive feature on the model prediction rather than relying solely on correlation.
+While causality-based fairness has been extensively studied in IID settings, with notions such as direct and indirect discrimination, counterfactual fairness, and path-specific counterfactual fairness being well-established \citep{DBLP:conf/aaai/ZhangB18, DBLP:conf/aaai/Chiappa19, DBLP:conf/aistats/MalinskyS019,DBLP:conf/ijcai/Wu0W19, DBLP:conf/nips/Wu0WT19}, its application in non-IID graph settings remains largely underexplored.
+Recent studies have highlighted that directly applying conventional fairness notions to non-IID settings without accounting for dependencies among individuals can yield biased outcomes \citep{zhang2022causal, zhang2023causal}.
+Although causal inference for non-IID settings has been studied in the context of interference \citep{hudgens2008causal, tchetgen2012causal}, integrating these methods into machine learning workflows for measuring causal unfairness in non-IID graph data remains challenging, due to computational and estimation barriers, such as the consistent interference assumption \citep{arbour2016inferring, DBLP:conf/aaai/LeeH16, DBLP:conf/uai/ArbourMJ16}.
+Preliminary work has formulated causal fairness in non-IID settings \citep{DBLP:conf/aistats/AgarwalZL22, DBLP:conf/uai/AgarwalLZ21, DBLP:conf/wsdm/MaGWYZL22, DBLP:conf/kdd/00020L0JK024}, but these studies do not provide a rigorous foundation for extending traditional inference techniques, such as $do$-calculus, to graph-structured data.
+A comprehensive and general theoretical framework for causal inference in such settings is still lacking.